-John McGee has talked about how the concept of a shot clock can be helpful in reminding you to make good use of the limited time you have with your kids.
+John McGee has talked about the concept of a "parenting shot clock" and how it can be helpful in reminding you to make good use of the limited time you have with your kids.

 In basketball, a shot clock counts down the time a team has left to shoot the ball at the basket.
 If they don’t attempt a shot during that time, they lose possession (and will eventually lose the game, if they consistently fail to take a shot).